-Certificate subject identity check is done for certificates issued by the PublicCA.
+Certificate subject identity check is done for certificates issued by PublicCA.
 Its checking level is the review results of the RAO at that time but no guarantee is provided for the credit status, financial capability, technical capability or reliability of the subscriber.

-RA obligations include:
+RA represents and warranties the following obligations:

-- (1) Provide certificate application services. - (2) Perform certificate application identification and authentication. - (3) Notify subscribers and relying parties of the obligations and responsibility with regard to the PublicCA and RA. - (4) Notify subscribers and relying parties to follow CPS related regulations when obtaining and using the certificates issued by the PublicCA. - (5) Implement identification and authentication procedures for RAO. - (6) Manage RA private keys.
+- (1) Provide certificate application services. - (2) Perform certificate application identification and authentication. - (3) Notify subscribers and relying parties of the obligations and responsibility with regard to PublicCA and RA.

+- (4) Notify subscribers and relying parties to follow CPS related regulations when obtaining and using the certificates issued by PublicCA. - (5) Implement identification and authentication procedures for RAO. - (6) Manage RA private keys.